Debian on the Intenso Memory 2 Move

 Timing cached reads: 114 MB in 2.03 seconds = 56.21 MB/sec

-Timing buffered disk reads: 28 MB in 3.10 seconds = 9.04 MB/sec
+Timing buffered disk reads: 28 MB in 3.10 seconds = 9.04 MB/sec - When driven from the USB bridge mode, from an external PC:

 [...]